Code-Institute-Submissions/stream-two-project-2/README.md

 ### Rivalries

 The Rivalries page is the only one which uses two separate crossfilter instances to display data differently.
 One half of the page allows the user to select two different players from select menus ('Player 1' and 'Player 2') and then display the head-to-head record between them, both in terms of matches won and frames won.
 A list of all the matches between the player is displayed underneath in a data table.

-Using JavaScript, these charts are hidden until both players have been selected.
+Similarly to the Results and Player Data pages, the charts relating to the individual match-up are not rendered when the page loads, neither are the chart heading displayed.
+JavaScript is used to hide the headings until such time as a selection is made for both 'Player 1' and 'Player 2', with the CSS hiding the charts then being removed and the charts and data table being rendered.
+Again, this is done to prevent the entire data set being loaded into the data table thus slowing down the page loading time.

 On the other half of the page, there is a row chart showing the match-ups which have occurred most frequently in the tournament.
 The top 20 are displayed and the chart can be filtered by the stage of the tournament using a select menu.